POWDER HOUSE for SOMERVILLE

-The Maker's Space amenity fulfills the work part of the live/work equation and will be a collaborative space for our onsite artist community, as well as visiting artists.
+The Maker's Space amenity will be a collaborative space for our onsite artist community, as well as visiting artists.
 The Maker's amenity space shall include a 400 square foot art patio open to the sky and a makers' garden space (4,940 sf) outdoor terrace that is thickly vegetated.

 Artists will be invited in the community to participate in a number of arts including performance art, live arts and installations.
 Spaces for installations are included throughout including: